Aijayrich/Udemy-Task/readme.md

-This ia an attempt to recreate the Udemy landing page
+This is an attempt to recreate the Udemy landing page